Ilmi91/Ilmi91/README.md

 # 👋 Hi, I'm Ilmi

 Welcome to my GitHub Profile!

-I'm passionate about data analysis, tech, and creating efficient solutions.
+I'm a Data Analytics enthusiast with a strong foundation in data analysis, reporting, and visualization, I specialize in uncovering insights and communicating them through meaningful narratives.
+My expertise includes data modeling, database design, and query optimization.

+- Querying and transforming data using SQL
+- Performing ad-hoc analysis using Excel, SQL, and Python
+- Developing interactive dashboards with Power BI and Tableau

 You can check out [My Resume](https://www.linkedin.com/in/ilmi-bilquish/) here.

 #### 💡Fun Fact about Me
 Transitioning from architecture to data analytics, I went from calculating square footage to calculating business impact!
+I used to design buildings, and now I design dashboards — turns out, structure and storytelling matter in both!

 #### 💻Projects
 Take a look at projects I have worked at [My Portfolio](https://www.linkedin.com/in/ilmi-bilquish/)